Charles Schwab Active Trader Pulse Survey

 Charles Schwab surveyed active traders in August 2020 to get a pulse on their thoughts on the U.S. equities market during the COVID-19 crisis.

 For analysis on the markets, expert insights and trading education, please tune in to Schwab Live Daily.

-How traders describe their U.S. equity market outlook for the next three months:
+How traders describe their outlook for the U.S. equities market for the next 3 months:

-With increased volatility expected, traders believe four sectors in particular will be the most impacted this year.
+With increased volatility expected, traders believe four sectors in particular will be impacted during the rest of 2020.

-Active Traders plan to trade more in the next 6 months:
+Active Traders plan to trade about the same amount in the next 6 months:

-Even with the recent uncertainty, traders indicate they are staying in the market, in contrast to previous economic downturns.
+Even with the recent uncertainty, traders continue to indicate they are staying in the market, in contrast to previous economic downturns.

 Traders were mixed on how much the coronavirus pandemic influenced their trading activity in Q1-Q2:

 Reflecting back on Q1 and Q2, traders were mixed on how the coronavirus pandemic influenced their trading frequency.

 Traders see a disconnect between the broader economy and the stock market: